 1092 South Virginia Street – 775-337-6060 – map – (Downtown)

-Open Mon-Sat 11am-7pm.
-Open Sunday during Burning Man and call for possible extended hours.
-The Doll House is the place to get some of the sexiest custom-made outfits and costumes for the playa, including spandex pants, booty shorts, mini-pleated skirts, bikinis, tops, fishnet stockings in a wide variety of colors and designs, fur clothing and accessories, feather earrings, pasties, eye lashes, and a large selection of boots and shoes.
-Some sexy wear, such as booty shorts, thongs, and boots, for men too.
+Open Mon-Sat 11am-7pm, Sun 12pm-6pm.
+During Burning Man, call for after-hours.
+The Doll House is the place to get some of the sexiest custom-made outfits and costumes for the playa, including spandex pants, booty shorts, mini-pleated skirts, bikinis, tops, fishnet stockings in a wide variety of colors and designs, fur clothing and accessories, feather earrings, pasties, eye lashes, and a large selection in boots and shoes.
+Some sexy wear such as booty shorts, thongs, and boots for men too.
 Also carrier of men-magnet lotions and lip gloss.
 Owner and burner Jeanne specializes in sewing stretch fabrics, including lames and other wild fabrics, and she also carries a large variety from other brands.
-Custom outfits possible — orders should be placed by no later than August 10!
+Custom outfits possible — orders should be placed by no later than August 15!

-Located behind Sushi Boat, turn right on Hillcrest off of Virginia Street, Menagerie is located then immediately on your right in the strip mall.
+Right on Hillcrest off of Virginia Street, Menagerie is located then immediately on your right in the strip mall.
 Open Wed-Sat 11am-6pm, Sun 2pm-6pm.
-During Burning Man Hours Open Daily 11am-9pm.
+Hours during Burning Man 11am-8pm.
 Call ahead for possible after-hours appointment.
-Recently opened, The Menagerie is burners-owned and operated, providing THE LARGEST selection and variety of costumes for purchase and rental in Northern Nevada.
+The Menagerie is burners-owned and operated, providing THE LARGEST selection and variety of costumes for purchase and rental in Northern Nevada.
 Focusing primarily on very good quality, custom-made costumes, hats, masks, wigs, and many other accessories formerly used in movie or stage sets, there’s just about everything for everyone … and at pretty good prices.
-If you want to be an alien, cowboy, renaissance princess, prom queen, roman legionary, clown, movie diva, monster, star trekkie, gangster, rabbit, alligator, loonie tunes cartoon character, … you just about name it, they probably have it — and in variety!
-Also have el-wired clothing, playa-ideal body paints, wigs, masks, and other accessories, as well as tutus, corsets, faux fur vests, booties, leggings, etc. Anything not fitting?
+If you want to be an alien, cowboy, renaissance princess, prom queen, roman legionary, clown, movie diva, monster, star trekkie, gangster, rabbit, alligator, loonie tunes cartoon character, … you just about name it, they probably have it!
+Note: some items not rentable for going to Burning Man — they have to be cleanable.
+They also carry el-wire and el-wired clothing, playa-ideal makeups and body paints, wigs, masks, tutus, corsets, faux fur vests, booties, leggings, and hats, and various accessories.
+Anything not fitting?
 Alterations possible.
-Custom orders available — all custom orders need to be in by no later than August 17.
 Call for custom orders and questions.

 Prism Magic Clothing & Imports